corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cryptoservice-configuration.md

 clientId: "a3d72387-egfa-4bc2-9cba-b0b27c63540e"
 protection: "HARDWARE"
 ```
-The Azure key vault client jar needs to be placed in the drivers directory.
-The dependent jars are azure-keyvault and adal4j.
-                The drivers directory needs to contain these dependencies and all their dependencies, i.e. an uber jar is needed.
+The drivers directory needs to contain an uber jar, built by the gradle script below.

-The gradle script below will build an uber jar.
 First copy the following text in to a new file called build.gradle anywhere on your file system.
                 Please do not change any of your existing build.gradle files.

 ```kotlin